Elephant Seals at Año Nuevo State Park

 - July to August - Adult males

 At sea, elephant seals typically dive 20 minutes to a depth of 1,000 to 2,000 feet in search of food: rays, skates, rat fish, squid, and small sharks.
-The maximum recorded depth is 5,015 feet by a male in 1991.
+The maximum recorded depth is 5,692 feet.
 The females eat nothing while they are giving birth, nursing, and mating, and the males go without food for up to three months at that time.
 They are preyed upon by killer whales and sharks.